AdithyaLaakso/ves/README.md

 2. Set the desired paramaters in letter_visualization_model/settings.py
 3. Run letter_visualization_model/setup.zsh

+The model will save the .pth to the specified location (default new.pth).

+The script will automatically start logging to the specified log directory (default logs/).

+To view the logs:
+1. python -m tensorboard.main --logdir letter_visualization_model/logs/
+2. Navigate to localhost:6006 in your browser.

+To run inferance on a saved pth:
+1. Python letter_visualization_model/visualize_model.py example.pth
+2. Arrow keys navigate between samples, 'q' exits

-If you have any questions, feel free to leave an issue.
+If you have any questions, feel free to leave an issue or reach out to me on discord.